eviltwo/InputGlyphs_Docs/docs/steamworks.md

 ![Required packages]({{site.baseurl}}/assets/steamworks_required_packages.png)

 # Set up Steamworks
-This feature uses [Steamworks.NET](https://steamworks.github.io/).
-Set up Steamworks by following pages like [Getting Started](https://steamworks.github.io/gettingstarted).
-As long as `SteamAPI.Init()` is executed at the start of the game, this feature will work.
+This function utilizes [Steamworks.NET](https://steamworks.github.io/).
+Please follow the setup instructions on pages such as [Getting Started](https://steamworks.github.io/gettingstarted).
+At the very least, ensure that `SteamAPI.Init()` and `SteamInput.Init(false)` are executed at the start of the game for this function to work.

 # Play the game
 Play the game with the Steam.exe client running.
 If Steamworks is initialized successfully, the glyph images provided by Steam will be displayed when you operate the gamepad.